 The default is the original transaction amount and currency.
 For example, one transaction may be recorded as €100 EURO and another as £100 GBP

-Please check here how to enable/disable multi-currency Salesforce setting
+Please check here how to enable/disable the multi-currency Salesforce setting

 You have the option to change the default behavior and explicitly tell Fundraise Up how to map donation amounts, ignoring your Salesforce configuration, by making overriding rules in Mapping Rules.

-The Recurring Plan object contain the fields bellow.
+The Recurring Plan object contains the fields below.

 - Fundraise Up ID